-Refer to CONTRACTOR Contract Chapter II Section 3.2 DSHP Plus Contractor Benefits for descriptions of the amount, duration and scope of DSHP Plus services and settings, including information about restrictions on the combination of services.
+Refer to CONTRACTOR Contract Chapter II Section 3.2 DSHP Plus Contractor Benefits for

 Identification and Assessment (42 CFR 438.208(c)(1)(2))

 Each MCO must implement mechanisms to assess each Medicaid member identified by the State, or its Health Benefits Manager, and identified to the MCO and by the State as having special health care needs.
 This is done to identify any ongoing special conditions of the member that require a course of treatment or regular care monitoring.
 The assessment mechanisms must use appropriate health care professionals.